All Episodes

 I'm telling you, that's a power play.

-These guys thought this was going to the convention, at least going to June 7th, and they thought that they'd have some leverage over whoever the candidates were, and they'd use that leverage to negotiate things they wanted.
+These guys thought this was going to the convention, at least going to June 7th, and they thought they'd have some leverage over whoever the candidates were, and they'd use that leverage to negotiate things they wanted.

 That leverage is now gone.

-Um Facebook, it's pretty interesting.
+If you've been following this story about Facebook, it's pretty interesting.

-Talk about liberal bias in the media doesn't surprise anybody listening to this program, but with the rise of new media, you know, largely digitally based, countless new voices, including conservative voices.
+Doesn't surprise anybody listening to this program, but with the rise of new media, you know, largely digitally based, countless new voices, including conservative voices, I actually love people, even people that hate me on Twitter and Facebook.

-Because people are more engaged than they've ever been.
+I love it because people are more engaged than they've ever been.

 However, and by the way, they get their news from a million sources.

-It's hard to break news now.
+It's hard to break news now because people have options.

 They have choices.